Share your thoughts, 1 month free Claude Pro on usSee more

 About

 Can language models improve their reasoning performance without external rewards, using only their own sampled responses for training?
 We show that they can.
 We propose Self-evolving Post-Training (SePT), a simple post-training method that alternates between self-generation and training on self-generated responses.
-It repeatedly samples questions, uses the model itself to generate low-temperature responses, and then finetunes the model on the self-generated data.
+It repeatedly samples questions, uses the model itself to generate responses under a specified sampling temperature, and then trains the model on the self-generated data.
 In this self-training loop, we use an online data refresh mechanism, where each new batch is generated by the most recently updated model.
 Across six math reasoning benchmarks, SePT improves a strong no-training baseline, defined as the untuned base model evaluated at its best swept decoding temperature, on several tested models.
-In some settings, SePT can even approach the performance of Reinforcement Learning with Verifiable Rewards (RLVR).
-Additional ablations demonstrate the importance of online data refresh and temperature decoupling.
-Overall, our results identify a practical regime in which reasoning can be improved using self-generated supervision alone.
+Additional ablations demonstrate the importance of online data refresh and temperature dynamics.
+Overall, our results identify a practical regime where reasoning can be improved using self-generated supervision alone.
 Our code is available at https://github.com/ElementQi/SePT.

 Mengqi Li, Lei Zhao, Anthony Man-Cho So, Ruoyu Sun, Xiao Li• 2025